spryker/code-sniffer/README.md

 ### Standards
 You can always switch the standard to the stricter one named `SprykerStrict`.
 It is an extension of the `Spryker` standard with its own (strict) sniffs added on top.
-The full list of strict sniffs you can find in the [list of included sniffs](/docs) under the `SprykerStrict` section.

 ### How to include in your IDE
 E.g. for PHPStorm: